michaelstiefel/DataEngineer_CapstoneProject/README.md

 the .cfg file
 2. Run read_monetary_policy_decisions.py locally to scrape dates for the monetary policy decision dates from the ecb website
+3. Run create_monetary_event database which creates a data set from the monetary policy decision dates and speeches from ecb council members
+4. Create EMR cluster on it, copy etl_pyspark.py and the cfg. file onto the cluster
+5. Run etl_pyspark.py on cluster